 Coffee Wish is awesome because they have a massive menu of drinks, food and snacks to choose from, but what really sets them apart from the other cafes on this list is that they make cold brew here.
 The specialty coffee is a bit of a treat price-wise (75-90THB), but the cozy seating and great wifi makes it perfect for students and digital nomads.
 Prices start at 55-65THB.

 The Barn is a fantastically cozy place to get your studying done.
 Tucked behind the beautiful Wat Suan Dok on Suthep rd., this cafe brings together great coffee, decor and music for a fabulous cafe atmosphere.
 Their signature drink — The Barn — is a delicious caramel latte that’s not “Thai sweet” but just right.
-It’s also open until 1AM, so if you’re one for nighttime productivity, this spot will be your study haven.
+The outdoor garden space is a great place to get some fresh air while still hitting the books.
 Prices start at 50-60THB.

 Located just a 10 minute walk from Uniloft, Roastniyom is a popular cafe for Chiang Mai University students.
 They have incredible deserts including Mango Cheesecake and Red Velvet Whoopie Pies.
 There’s a great balcony room in which 3 out of it’s 4 walls are glass, giving you a gorgeous view of the trees and the street down below.
 Prices start at 50-60THB